where it all begins

 Originally planted in 1972 by Carl Stevens, this site is positioned in the throat of the Van Duzer corridor which provides ample ventilation to temper the vines throughout the growing season and intensifies the sharp diurnal effect of the site with its cool nights and warm to hot days.

 The vineyard’s diverse soils result from a geologic history of plate tectonics, volcanism, and glaciation.
-More recently, alluvial deposits and erosion have made their mark.
-While the AVA was established only in 2006, this pioneering vineyard has proven itself time and time again to be a jewel that dynamically improves.
-Beyond the original 1972 planting, additional vines were added in 1980, 1984, 1990, 2006, and continuing today, reflecting the evolution of Willamette Valley.
+More recently, alluvial deposits and erosion have left their mark.
+While the AVA was established only in 2006, this pioneering vineyard has proven itself time and time again to be a jewel that continues to improve.
+Beyond the original 1972 planting, additional vines were added in 1980, 1984, 1990, 2006, and continue to be planted today, reflecting the evolution of the Willamette Valley.

 Appellation